-Our collective observations motivate an algorithm for approximate furthest neighbor search, which we introduce as DrusillaSelect in Algorithm 1.
+Our collective observations motivate an algorithm for approximate furthest neighbor search, which we introduce as DrusillaSelect in Algorithm 2.
 The algorithm constructs a small collection of points by repeatedly choosing projection bases from the data points with largest norm.1 Then, the other points in the dataset are projected onto the basis and are selected if they are good candidates.
 After this collection is built, each query point is simply compared with all points in the collection in order to determine a good furthest neighbor candidate.

-DrusillaSelect depends on two parameters: l, the number of projections, and m, the number of points taken for each projection.
-Empirically we observe that values in the range of $l \in [2, 15]$ and $m \in [1, 5]$ produce acceptably good approximations for most datasets, with approximation levels between $\epsilon = 0.01$ and $\epsilon = 1.1$.
+DrusillaSelect depends on two parameters: l, the number of projections, and m, the number of candidate points taken for each projection.
+Empirically we observe that values in the range of $l \in [2, 15]$ and $m \in [1, 5]$ produce acceptably good approximations for the 1-furthest-neighbor search problem for most datasets, with approximation levels between $\epsilon = 0.01$ and $\epsilon = 1.1$.